Blog Fitness The Top Benefits And Drawbacks Of Drinking Coffee After Workout

 • boosted their cognitive function

-• the potentially increased amount of fat burn (9).
+• potentially increased fat burning (9).

 Moreover, caffeine in coffee can benefit cognitive performance.
 Caffeine may improve cognitive states associated with better athletic performance, such as: